olensmar/soapui-retrofit-plugin/README.md

 This is what I know of at this time:
 - Only works with raw responses since SoapUI doesn't have any schema information on response messages
 - No option to use the RxJava support in Retrofit for async calls
-- The method naming algorithm is very crude and will probably generate some strange names for plural nouns, etc.
-- Does not support form encoded and multipart requests yet
+- Does not support form encoded and multipart requests

 I'm sure there is more - please report bugs and issues here at GitHub